hollyschinsky/PushNotificationSample/readme.md

 sample node/express service which can be used to subscribe a user and token for push notifications.
 You can then send push notifications from your web browser easily simply using their UI as shown below.

 ![](screenshots-blog/push-server.png)

+Change this line to match your own setup:
+$http.post('http://192.168.1.5:8000/subscribe', JSON.stringify(user)